craftweg/website/priv/posts/2021-11-08-adapting-to-the-platform.md

 ---
 title: 'Adapting to a platform'
-categories: ['netlify', 'sveltekit', 'deployment', 'developer tooling']
+tags: ['netlify', 'sveltekit', 'deployment', 'developer tooling']
 ---

 In a simplistic way,